conan-io/docs/reference/commands/workspace.rst

 By default it uses all the ``editable`` packages in the workspace.
 It is possible to select only a subset of them with the ``conan workspace install <folder1> .. <folderN>`` optional arguments.
-Only the subgraph of those packages, incluing their dependencies and transitive dependencies will be installed.
+Only the subgraph of those packages, including their dependencies and transitive dependencies will be installed.